lopezLynx/africadiasporaAng/app/view1/view1.md

 #### Please keep this list alphabetized.
 Capitalization comes before lower case.
 *Olanrewaju* is just testing __GFM__.
 These are the types of flowers that i know:
--Hibiscus
+- Hibiscus
--Roses
+- Roses
--Dafodils
+- Dafodils
-*Pride of Barbados
+* Pride of Barbados